 During 20 years as the Daily Telegraph pets columnist and pet agony aunt, I dealt with about 100,000 questions on animal behaviour.
 In order to up my feline knowledge I gained a first class honours degree in applied animal behaviour in 2010.
 I am starting a new degree to get more knowledge.

 I answer cat care questions in Your Cat magazine.
 I can be found on David the Dogman’s programme on Talk Radio Europe – most Saturdays at 10.00am CET.
 I review serious books about animal behaviour and ecology for The Salisbury Review.
-I also work as a cat behaviour counsellor in the Oxfordshire area but I am currently not sure if I will have time to continue this while I study.
+I have been working as a cat behaviour counsellor in the Oxfordshire area but I am currently not sure if I will have time to continue this while I study.

 I offer a free science-based talk that might be interesting as part of continuing professional development for veterinary staff.
 This would cover normal cat behaviour and common cat behaviour problems.
 I also have a talk for bookshops if required.